Police: India

 Law enforcement systems existed in the various kingdoms and empires of ancient India.
 The Apastamba Dharmasutra prescribes that kings should appoint officers and subordinates in the towns and villages to protect their subjects from crime.
 Various inscriptions and literature from ancient India suggest that a variety of roles existed for law enforcement officials such as those of a constable, thief catcher, watchman, and detective.
 In ancient India up to medieval and early modern times, kotwals were in charge of local law enforcement.

 Achaemenid (First Persian) Empire

 The Achaemenid Empire had well-organized police forces.
 A police force existed in every place of importance.
 In the cities, each ward was under the command of a Superintendent of Police, known as a Kuipan.
-Police officers also acted as prosecutors and carried out punishments imposed by the courts.
+Officers also acted as prosecutors and carried out punishments imposed by the courts.
 They were required to know the court procedure for prosecuting cases and advancing accusations.

 Israel

 In ancient Israel and Judah, officials with the responsibility of making declarations to the people, guarding the king's person, supervising public works, and executing the orders of the courts existed in the urban areas.
 They are repeatedly mentioned in the Hebrew Bible, and this system lasted into the period of Roman rule.
 The first century Jewish historian Josephus related that every judge had two such officers under his command.
 Levites were preferred for this role.
 Cities and towns also had night watchmen.
 Besides officers of the town, there were officers for every tribe.
 The temple in Jerusalem was protected by a special temple guard.
 The Talmud mentions various local officials in the Jewish communities of the Land of Israel and Babylon who supervised economic activity.
 Their Greek-sounding titles suggest that the roles were introduced under Hellenic influence.
 Most of these officials received their authority from local courts and their salaries were drawn from the town treasury.
 The Talmud also mentions city watchmen and mounted and armed watchmen in the suburbs.